 - Interchangeable front tips and single point: Crampons that have only one front end for maximum precision in small supports or have two points (double point) with the possibility of converting to the single point mode.
 These models offer versatility and allow you to change tips after extensive use.

 How are the crampons attached to the boots?

 There are different fixing systems to attach the crampons to the boots.
-This aspect is very important, as a poor system can cause the crampons to come off, which can lead to risks and dangers.
+This aspect is vital, as a flawed system can cause the crampons to come off, leading to risks and dangers.
 Currently, most brands choose between the following four fixing modes.